-\Level 2 Professional Education Course: Requires Admission to an Education Program.
+Level 2 Professional Education Course.
 Formerly Methods of Teaching Biology in the Middle and Secondary School.
 This course covers the principles, methods and materials of teaching biology at the middle school and secondary level.
 Additionally, this course covers general science methods for middle level teaching.
 30 field experience hours are required for successful completion of this course.
 Offered fall.